-On March 4, 2016, we announced that we had refinanced our existing \$600 million revolving credit facility, which would have expired in 2019, with a new \$600 million five-year senior unsecured revolving credit facility.
-The revolving credit facility may be drawn on from time to time to provide funds used for general corporate purposes and to backstop our commercial paper program.
+Our revolving credit facility may be drawn on from time to time to provide funds used for general corporate purposes and to backstop our commercial paper program.
 The facilities may also be utilized to obtain letters of credit.

-As of April 20, 2016, we had the following revolving credit facility and utilization of such facility:
+As of July 29, 2016, we had the following revolving credit facility and utilization of such facility:

-Execution Date Size of Facility ι Amount Jtilized at ril 20, 2016 Termination Date

-(in millions)

-March 3, 2016 \$ 600 \$ 4 (1) March 3, 2021
+Execution Date Size of Facility Amount Utilized at July 29, 2016 Termination Date (in millions) March 3, 2016 \$ 600 \$ 221 (1) March 3, 2021

-(1) Represents outstanding letters of credit.
+(1) Represents outstanding commercial paper of \$217 million and outstanding letters of credit of \$4 million.

 CERC Corp.'s \$600 million revolving credit facility, which is scheduled to terminate on March 3, 2021, can be drawn at LIBOR plus 1.25% based on CERC Corp.'s current credit ratings.
 The revolving credit facility contains a financial covenant which limits our consolidated debt to an amount not to exceed 65% of our consolidated capitalization.
-As of March 31, 2016, our debt to capital ratio, as defined in its credit facility agreement, was 32.5%.
+As of June 30, 2016, our debt to capital ratio, as defined in its credit facility agreement, was 30.7%.